Ouchie, ouchie, burn, burn!

 Urinary Tract Infections in cats, otherwise know as feline lower urinary tract disease (FLUTD), can affect all ages and breed types.
 Understanding why your cat is constantly getting diagnosed with a UTI will aid you in preventing these sometimes pesky and sometimes deadly afflictions.

-You may have once asked yourself: "Why does my Calico cat get UTI's so often?"
+You may have once asked yourself: "Does my cat have a UTI?"

 A urinary tract infection in felines, or FLUTD, is most often caused by bladder inflammation, also known as Feline Idiopathic Cystitis.
 When your cat's urinary tract and bladder are inflamed, it can lead to painful urination.